On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Proof of the Main Theorem

 We find that

-where the intersection, above, right hand side is taken over all $\vec{m}\in H_a\cup H_b$, such that \eqref{conditionvecm} holds.
-Note that there exists a constant $c_I$ (not depending on $n$) such that for all $n$ there are less than $c_I\cdot n^2$ points in the set $I^n$.
-Hence there are also less than $c_I\cdot n^2$ vectors $\vec{m}\in H_a\cup H_b$ satisfying \eqref{conditionvecm}.
-It follows that in the intersection on the right side of \eqref{Eslopem}, there are less than $c_I\cdot n^2$ terms.
+where the intersection is taken over all $\vec{m}\in H_a\cup H_b$, such that \eqref{conditionvecm} holds.
+Note that there exists a constant $c_I$ (not depending on $n$) such that for all $n$ there are less than $c_I n^2$ points in the set $I^n$.
+Hence there are also less than $c_I n^2$ vectors $\vec{m}\in H_a\cup H_b$ satisfying \eqref{conditionvecm}.
+It follows that in the intersection on the right side of \eqref{Eslopem}, there are less than $c_I n^2$ terms.
 Now, \eqref{Eslopem} implies that

-where the sum on the right side of the last inequality is taken over all $\vec{m}\in H_a\cup H_b$, such that \eqref{conditionvecm} holds.
-There are less than $c_I\cdot n^2$ terms in the sum on the right side of \eqref{Eslopem2}.
-Hence to prove the lemma, we only need a negative exponential upper-bound for $P(E^{nc}_{\vec{m}})$ which does not depend on $\vec{m}$.\\ Let $A^n_i$ denote the event ``that $A^n$ holds for $X(\vec{m}+i\vec{e})$''.
+where the sum, above, is taken over all $\vec{m}\in H_a\cup H_b$, such that \eqref{conditionvecm} holds.
+There are less than $c_I n^2$ terms in the sum on the right side of \eqref{Eslopem2}.
+Hence to prove the lemma, we only need an exponentially small upper-bound independent of $\vec m$ for $\PP((E^{n}_{\vec{m}})^c)$.
+Let $A^n_i$ denote the event ``that $A^n$ holds for $X(\vec{m}+i\vec{e})$."
 More precisely, $A^n_i$ is the event that the following two conditions hold: